 The Government plans to set out its proposals on transferring the lending functions to another body in a consultation document, in due course.
-This reform is restricted to issues of governance; i.e. it is a machinery of Government change.
+This reform is about governance only; i.e. it is a machinery of Government change.
 The proposals will have no impact on existing loans held by the Council or on the government's policy on Local Authority borrowing.